david-fischer/Anki_CardGen/README.md

 buildozer ios debug deploy
 ```

-## :microscope: Troubleshooting
+## 🎯 Troubleshooting

 * python3.8 not working -> change to 3.7
-* I could not manage to

-## 🎈 Usage
+## 🔧 Usage
 (add info)

 ## 🚀 Contribute
-So far, the project only supports Brasilian Portuguese, as it is the language I am currently learning.
+* So far, the project only supports Brasilian Portuguese, as it is the language I am currently learning.
   Feel free to contribute e.g. by implementing crawlers for the necessary information for words in other languages as well.

+* Unfortunately, I had problems building SpaCy (more precisely its dependency blis) on arm.
+I therefore removed it from the dependencies in buildozer.spec and built the code to work around it if the package is not present.make blis work on mobile

 ## ✍️ Authors
 - [David Fischer](https://github.com/david-fischer) - Author

 <!--
-See also the list of [contributors](https://github.com/kylelobo/The-Documentation-Compendium/contributors) who participated in this project.
+See also the list of [contributors](https://link/to/contributers) who participated in this project.
 -->

 ## 🎉 Acknowledgements